cpswarm/swarm_functions/area_division/README.md

   The frequency in Hz at which to run the control loops.
 * `~queue_size` (integer, default: `10`)
   The size of the message queue used for publishing and subscribing to topics.
+* `resolution` (real, default: `1.0`
+  The grid map underlying the area division will be downsampled to this resolution in meter / cell.
 * `~swarm_timeout` (real, default: `5.0`)
   The time in seconds to wait after an area division event before starting the area division.
 * `~visualize` (boolean, default: `false`)